Danielxburns/color-picker/README.md

 ## Roadmap

 - Add option groups to seperate images from textures
-- Add your own image dropdown lists
+- Add your own image to dropdown lists.
+Persist them in local storage
-- Switch from RGBA to HSLA with click of a button
+- Switch from RGBA to HSLA with click of a button. automatically translate the values
 - Add color picker tool to identify color values at specific locations
-- copy values to clipboard
+- copy values to clipboard.

 ## License